drodriguezperez/growthmodels/README.md

 ## Features

-`growthmodels` includes functions for the calculation of the following nonlinear growth models:
+`growthmodels` includes functions for the calculation of the following nonlinear growth models and its inverse functions:

 * Blumberg
 * Brody